processing/processing-website/docs/examples.md

 ## Code files

-You should copy all the .pde files from [here](https://github.com/processing/processing-docs/tree/master/content/examples) into the corresponding folders in `/content/examples`. **You should remove the block comment containing the name, author and description from these `.pde` since it already exists on the page.**
+You should copy all the .pde files from [here](https://github.com/processing/processing-docs/tree/master/content/examples) into the corresponding folders in `/content/examples`.

 ## Cover image